 "I’m thrilled to have her join our company," said Youngwood, who will oversee Mohan at JPMorgan.

 Goldman has downplayed executive flight this year.
-"Our business has serious momentum and a deep and growing bench of talent," Andrew Williams, a bank spokesperson, told Bloomberg when news broke that Ismail and Stark were leaving.
+"Our business has serious momentum and a deep and growing bench of talent," Andrew Williams, a bank spokesperson, told Bloomberg when news broke that Ismail and Marcus's head of large partnerships, David Stark, were leaving.